MicrosoftDocs/Viva/Viva/engage/integrate-viva-engage-with-other-apps/migrate-classic-yammer-embed-to-engage.md

 Follow these instructions to update your Embed feed experience.
 This process doesn’t affect Viva Engage data in any way.

-1. Open the HTML page where you've added the Embed feed.
+1. Open the file that contains your Viva Engage embed feed.
+1. Note any special configuration properties (such as, "footer:true").

-1. In a new browser tab, go to the [iFrame widget configuration site](https://engage.cloud.microsoft/embed/widget?domainRedirect=false) in Viva Engage.
+1. In a new browser tab, go to the [Embed widget configuration site](https://engage.cloud.microsoft/embed/widget?domainRedirect=false) in Viva Engage.

     :::image type="content" source="../../media/engage/admin/engage-embed-feed-ui.png" alt-text="Screenshot shows the Embed feed interface where you can use radio buttons to select the different types of feeds.":::

-1. From the left pane, select the type of feed you want to replace.
-Note the following changes from the classic version:
+1. From the left pane, select the type of feed you want to render in your new embed view.
+Note the following changes from the classic feed types:

     - **Home feed** replaces My feed.
     - **Community feed** replaces Group feed.
 For source, type the community name.